8ta4/say/DONTREADME.md

 I want to be safe and avoid cutting off your words in the middle.

-> Why the ONNX model and not PyTorch?
+> Why use ONNX instead of PyTorch?

 Speed, my friend!
-The ONNX model [may even run up to 4-5x faster](https://github.com/snakers4/silero-vad).
+The ONNX model [may even run up to 4-5x faster](https://github.com/snakers4/silero-vad), which means less CPU usage.
+That's awesome for `say`, since it's always on.

 ### Transcription